-2. Sumo is a suite of tools for improving your marketing strategy.
+2. Sumo is a suite of tools for building your email list, generating social shares, and marketing your travel blog.
 Most of the tools are free (with upgrades available) and the most popular ones are excellent.
 Check out the mailing list pop-up for getting new subscribers to your email list.
 The heat map shows you where people are clicking and scrolling on your site.

 3. Table Of Contents Plus helps you make a stylish table of contents automatically for every post.
 You can see this in action at the top of this post, right before the first heading.

 4. Pretty Link Pro – If you plan on monetizing your site using affiliate links then Pretty Link is a great option for not only managing these links but for keeping on the good side of Google.
 Pretty links can also be used for branding and sharing content.
 For example, I could share the following URL:

 Or use a shorter version like lifestyletravelkit.com/tools which redirects to the first URL.
 I can change the original URL at any time in Pretty Link Pro and the short URL will point to this new link.
 No need to change lots of URLs.
 I could also make something like https://lifestyletravelkit.com/latest and simply change the destination URL every time I create a new post.
 Great for twitter Bios, virtual business cards, and email signatures.